 The participative style of leadership, also often called the democratic style of leadership, was popularized by Kurt Lewins between the 1930s and 1940s.
 He highlighted the significance and the positive implications of participative leadership within an organization.

-To substantiate, the participative theory of leadership proposes a leadership style that includes all employees or members of an organization in the decision-making process.
+So let's get started by discussing what is the participative theory.
+To substantiate, the participative style of leadership proposes a leadership style that includes all employees or members of an organization in the decision-making process.
 As the term participative suggests, the theory speaks in favor of everyone’s participation when it comes to valuable and crucial decisions for the overall success of an organization.
 The central idea around which this leadership style revolves is collective input coming from all members.
 Having said that, leaders encourage their employees or followers to share their ideas and opinions without any reluctance.

 Probing further, it is essential to note that participative leadership can be further classified into four sub-categories that are listed below.